huggingface/blog/starchat-alpha.md

 Yeah, but laws are complicated ...<|end|>
 ```

 OK, this looks like what we need!
-The next step is to include these special tokens in the tokenizer’s vocabulary, so let’s download the StarCoderBase tokenizer and add them:
+The next step is to include these special tokens in the tokenizer’s vocabulary, so let’s download the `StarCoder` tokenizer and add them:

 ```python
 from transformers import AutoTokenizer